josephGZC/binary_atmospheric_nucleation/README.md

     <strong>Figure 3</strong>.
 Snapshots of nonane/butanol system at (a) 0, (b) 10, and (c) 100 ns.
 </p>

+# ℹ️ We can also consider the nucleation and growth process we are investigating as the first steps of condensation (phase change from vapor state to liquid state).

 ### A. Shape and Compisition of Clusters

 Throughout the simulation, a distribution of clusters of varying sizes emerged, in which larger clusters comprise higher number of molecules.
 The generated clusters were analyzed based on their sphericity ([Fig. 4](#anchor-F4), [Fig. S1](#anchor-S1), [Fig. S2](#anchor-S2)) and mole fraction ([Fig. 5](#anchor-F5), [Fig. S3](#anchor-S3), [Fig. S4](#anchor-S4)).
 For each property, the median values and their variability (spread) are visualized using boxplots.
 To facilitate a more convenient comparison, the clusters are categorized into three size ranges: small (10<sup>1</sup> to 10<sup>2</sup> molecules), intermediate (10<sup>2</sup> to 10<sup>3</sup> molecules), and large (10<sup>3</sup> to 10<sup>4</sup> molecules).

 For all systems, the sphericity of smaller-sized clusters ranges from 0.2 to 0.9 ([Fig. 4](#anchor-F4), [Fig. S1](#anchor-S1), [Fig. S2](#anchor-S2)) with a median between 0.7 to 0.8.
 This suggests significant structure variability from a spherical configuration in the initial phase of droplet formation.
 In the case of larger-sized clusters, the median sphericity ranges from 0.8 to 1 across different systems, reflecting their stability in a spherical shape.
 These observations corroborate and expand upon the research by [Tarek et al. (1997)](https://doi.org/10.1021/jp972278s), which reported increased shape variability in smaller water/ethanol clusters.
 Although water/nonane clusters are spherical on average, it exhibits a similar microarrangement to the clusters simulated by [Obeidat et al. (2015)](https://doi.org/10.1021/jp509919u), where they define a water/nonane droplet to have a lens-on-sphere structure.
 This model describes the nonane cluster as a lens shape that wets the spherical shape of the water cluster.

+> ✅ Is there a trend between cluster size and shape?
+> ➡️ Yes, clusters become more spherical with increasing cluster size
+> ➡️ This trend is observed for all the pairs investigated.

 <a name="anchor-F4"></a>
 <p align="center" width="100%">